-To be honest, I'm not crazy about the concept of tipping anyway.
+To be honest, I'm not crazy about the concept of tipping, anyway.
 I know, it's every belly dancer's dream to be showered with money, especially if she's getting a piece of it.
-And it does feel nice when it's happening.
-But I've given this a lot of thought and have concluded that there is plenty wrong with tipping, both in the way that it's done and with the sheer quantity of it.
+However I've given this a lot of thought and have concluded that there is plenty wrong with tipping, both in the way it's done and with the sheer quantity of it.
 To me, the physical act of dumping money on the floor is the equivalent of throwing food in the garbage.
-It's a sacrilege, moreso when there are literally hundreds of thousands of dollars on the floor.
+It's a sacrilege, especially when there are literally hundreds of thousands of dollars on the floor.
 Imagine how many villages could be fed with all the money people waste in cabarets.
 Imagine how many girls could be educated, how many hospitals could be opened, how many towns could have running water and electricity.
 Especially in the Arab and Muslim worlds, which have some of the highest poverty rates across the globe.
-Instead, the money lies under the feet of belly dancers, making the dance floor even more slippery than it already was.
+Instead, the money lies under the feet of belly dancers, making the dance floor even more slippery than it already is.
 (What's that Arab proverb about heaven lying under mothers' feet?)

 Most likely I'm the only one in the whole establishment being cerebral about this.
 The owners of the cabaret certainly aren't.
-In fact, they love this because they sell tips to the customers.
-They're called keet.
-Usually, they sell a 1000 EGP stack of five pound notes for 50 EGP.
+In fact, they love this because they sell tips (keet) to the customers.
+Usually, they sell a stack of five pound notes equaling 1000 EGP for 50 EGP.
 The price varies depending on the customer's nationality.
 In that sense, it's a little like Khan Il-Khalili.
 They lower the price for Egyptians to 30 EGP, but rip off the Saudis, Kuwaitis, and Iraqis, charging them as much as 200 EGP a stack.
 This isn't instead of customers throwing their own money, but in addition to it.
 They're free to throw their fifties and hundreds as they like, and trust me, they do.
-But selling them a thousand pounds worth of fives is a good way of generating extra revenue--customers are more inclined to spend money on neatly wrapped stacks of fives if it means avoiding a trip to the gas station on the way to the club.
+But selling them a thousand pounds worth of fives is a good way of generating extra revenue--customers are more inclined to spend money on neatly wrapped stacks of fives if it means not having to break their hundreds at the gas station on their way to the club.

 More often than not, the keet bundles make it to the tables before the people do; customers will have called in advance to reserve a a specific amount.
 Sometimes the number of bundles they request is so large that they require their own table.
 The customers won't arrive earlier than 2am though.
 So unless it's a particularly busy night, I start my show dancing for a room full of riklam and unthrown keet.
 By the time I'm on to my third song, people start trickling in.
 At that point, it's simply an issue of when and how they throw the money.
 The when is pretty simple.
 It's when they see or hear something they like--an impressive dance move or a good singer.
 Or when they want to compliment other customers (i.e. show off).
 Then they'll throw keet at their tables.
 I love watching the fives flip-flop in the air as they descend onto people's heads and sliced pineapple.
 Still, the how is much more interesting.

 By far, the most common (and respectful) method of tipping is the money shower.
-It consists of placing an opened stack of bills on the palm of one hand, and quickly and repeatedly slapping it with the other hand until all the money has fallen over the performer's head.
+It consists of placing an opened stack of bills on the palm of one hand, and quickly and repeatedly slapping it with the other hand until all the money has fallen over the performer's head as though it were coming out of a shower faucet.
 But this only happens when the customer steps onto the stage.
 If he can't be bothered, he'll throw the money from his seat.
 Usually he takes the rubber band off the bundle and chucks handfuls of fives at me and my singer.
 This isn't too bad, but I've actually gotten paper cuts on the area between my eyes and nose from bills that were thrown too close to my face.
 It's worse when customers leave the rubber bands on and hurl entire stacks at us, in tact!
 Just the other night I was clocked in the head by two projectile bricks of money.
 My singer fared better, dodging them as skillfully as George Bush dodged the Iraqi journalist's shoes.
 It hurts though, and it's embarrassing, but I suppose worse things have been thrown at performers.

 My two least favorite ways of tipping are what I like to call the 'dribble,' and the stripper tipper.
 The dribble, as the name suggests, happens when a patron places an opened stack of fives on his palm and lets the bills lazily slide off each other onto the floor.
 I hate this.
 It's anticlamactic, unenthusiastic, and communicates that the tipper didn't think I was worth a proper money shower.
 (It also evokes inappropriate images of virility, but let's not go there.)
 Out of all of the possible ways of tipping, however, stripper tipper is the worst.
 It's when a customer feels particularly daring, or should I say entitled, and ventures to place currency inside the belly dancer's bra, as though she were a stripper.
 Interestingly, it's usually the Gulf Arabs who attempt this.
 They know better than to try to stuff my bra with fives though.
 Instead, they pull out multiple two hundred pound notes, thinking I'll be more inclined to let them touch me if the stakes are higher.
 I know this is supposed to be flattering, but somehow it winds up feeling like a game of pin the tail on the donkey.
 And it's always frustrating, as the burden is on me to delicately navigate the situation without violating my own principles and Egyptian law, on the one hand, and without offending the customer, on the other.

 Whenever this happens, I back away and stick my hand out.
 It's a (not so) subtle way of manipulating them into parting with their money.
 Once they've taken it out, they can't put it back in their pockets without looking like cheap and petty perverts.
 So they're forced to place it in my hand to save face.
 What happens next makes me feel even more uncomfortable.
 I have to throw the money on the floor, and I have to be obvious about it so that none of the managers accuse me of slipping a few of the bills into my costume.
 It's not that I want to keep the money.
-I just don't like the act of throwing it on the floor as if it were a chocolate bar wrapper or some other piece of garbage.
+I just don't like the act of throwing it on the floor as if it were a chocolate bar wrapper.

 Obviously, the money doesn't go to waste.
 It goes to the venue, and helps pay salaries.
 And, there's always someone there to pick it up off the floor.
 Or rather, several someones.
 They are typically two or three guys in their early twenties with low employment prospects.
 Their job is to collect the cash that has amassed under my feet, and reassemble it into bundles to be resold.
 They do this while I'm dancing, which is extremely annoying because I already share the stage with ten musicians, a singer who literally runs circles around me, and a handful of dancing riklam.
 These guys just take up more space, and I wind up accidentally kicking them as they' crouch down to pick the fives from between my toes.
 Don't get me wrong.
 They need to get the money off the stage, because by the middle of my show, the floor is completely covered.
 It would just be nice if they could sweep it up with a broom, or blow it away with a leaf blower.
 It would be easier on them too, being that they have to do this for nine hour-long performances before and after mine.